Our approach

 Our approach focuses on the following distinctive characteristics that can generate attractive, resilient total returns over the long term:

-Aviva Investors Global Equity Endurance: Fund in brief
+Aviva Investors Global Equity Endurance: Strategy in brief

-The Fund seeks to achieve attractive, resilient total returns over the long-term while reducing the risk of capital loss by investing globally in a high-conviction, low turnover portfolio of “Endurable” businesses.
+The strategy seeks to achieve attractive, resilient total returns over the long-term while reducing the risk of capital loss by investing globally in a high-conviction, low turnover portfolio of “endurable” businesses.

 -